gvwilson/thirdbit/fiction/iffy/index.md

 it turned out,
 were a lot more fun in sims.

-She didn't know who to expect when the door opened.
+She didn't know who to expect if the door opened.
 The governor?
 If so, which one?
 Not that it seemed to matter much.